 Will You prolong Your anger to all generations?

 a.
-Restore us, O God of our salvation: The Psalm began thanking God for return and restoration.
-In light of that past goodness, the Psalmist now prayed for continued and present restoration.
+Restore us, O God of our salvation: The psalmist began by thanking God for return and restoration.
+In light of that past goodness, the psalmist now prays for continued and present restoration.

 b.
-Will You be angry with us forever: Psalm 85:3 thanked God for the turning of His fierce anger.
+Will You be angry with us forever?
+Verse 3 thanked God for the turning of His fierce anger.
 That work in the past was the basis of this prayer, “Lord do it again.”

 2. (6-7) A prayer for revival.